wp-plugins/wp-old-post-date-remover/readme.txt

 = Does this plugin affect Google ranking? =

 No, because it simply hides the date from readers using CSS, it has no effect whatsoever on Google or other Search engines.
-Loading the extra TINY stylesheet on older posts should not noticeably affect page load time.
+Loading the extra TINY stylesheet on older posts should not affect page load time.

 == Screenshots ==